0xLJoseb/Apuntes/Schooled Writeup/Schooled Writeup.md

 ![cookie](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/cookie.PNG)

-Podemos ver como se envia a nuestro servidor la cookie de sesión del profesor "Manuel Phillips" Sin embargo, esta cookie se encuentra codificada en base64, asi que tenemos que decodificarla:
+We can see how the session cookie of Professor "Manuel Phillips" is sent to our server.
+However, this cookie is encoded in base64, so we need to decode it.

 ![stealingcookie](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/stealingcookie.PNG)